So we had a drive-by caller called in Mr. Sterdley.

 The White House wants to score political points.

-Wall Street would like you to stay in the market.
+Wall Street would like you to stay in the market, but none of them will tell you this.

-If you, a family member or anyone is unemployed and has subsequently given up on finding a job, if you're so hopelessly out of work that you've stopped looking, the Department of Labor doesn't even count you as unemployed.
+If you, a family member, or anyone is unemployed and has subsequently given up on finding a job, if you're so hopelessly out of work that you've stopped looking, the Department of Labor doesn't even count you as unemployed.

 That's what this guy is telling us something.